aghaeifar/SpinWalk/README.md

 - Khajehim M, Nasiraei Moghaddam A. Investigating the spatial specificity of S2-SSFP fMRI: A Monte Carlo simulation approach.
 Magn Reson Imaging.
 2017 Apr;37:282-289. doi: 10.1016/j.mri.2016.11.016.
 Epub 2016 Nov 24.
 PMID: 27890778.
 - Weisskoff RM, Zuo CS, Boxerman JL, Rosen BR.
 Microscopic susceptibility variation and transverse relaxation: theory and experiment.
 Magn Reson Med.
 1994 Jun;31(6):601-10. doi: 10.1002/mrm.1910310605.
 PMID: 8057812.
 - Scheffler K, Engelmann J, Heule R. BOLD sensitivity and vessel size specificity along CPMG and GRASE echo trains.
 Magn Reson Med.
 2021 Oct;86(4):2076-2083. doi: 10.1002/mrm.28871.
 Epub 2021 May 31.
 PMID: 34056746.

+## Contributing:

+Contributions from the community to enhance and improve this project are welcome.
+For major changes, please open an issue first to discuss what you would like to change.